 - B. Unallowable Procurement Practices - 1.
 For cost plus fee contracts, SFAs are prohibited from using nonprofit school food service account funds to pay any amount above net allowable costs, computed by deducting certain rebates, discounts, and other credits. - 2.
 For cost plus fee contracts, contractors are required to identify appropriate information to permit SFAs to identify allowable and unallowable costs and the amount of all such discounts, rebates, and credits on invoices and bills presented for payments. - 3.
 Allowing a potential contractor to write the bid or proposal terms, product specifications, procurement procedures, or contract terms. - 4.
-Allowing a potential contractor to evaluate bids or proposals submitted by competitors. - 5.
-Delegating bid/proposal acceptance or recommendation for acceptance to a potential contractor competing on the procurement. - 6.
-Allowing a potential contractor access to sealed bid information before the bids are publicly opened. - 7.
-Disclosing the content of proposal offers submitted by others to a potential supplier prior to the supplier submitting an offer. - 8.
-Negotiating under the formal advertising method (sealed bid) of procurement. - 9.
-Accepting nonresponsive bids or offers. - 10.
+Placing unreasonable requirements on firms in order for them - 5.
+Allowing a potential contractor to evaluate bids or proposals submitted by competitors. - 6.
+Delegating bid/proposal acceptance or recommendation for acceptance to a potential contractor competing on the procurement. - 7.
+Allowing a potential contractor access to sealed bid information before the bids are publicly opened. - 8.
+Disclosing the content of proposal offers submitted by others to a potential supplier prior to the supplier submitting an offer. - 9.
+Negotiating under the formal advertising method (sealed bid) of procurement. - 10.
+Accepting nonresponsive bids or offers. - 11.
 Cost-plus-a-percentage-of-cost method of procurement is prohibited. - C. Code of Conduct

 The local SFA must maintain a written code or standard of conduct that governs the performance of its officers, employees, or agents who are engaged in the award and administration of contracts supported by program funds.
-An example of a procurement plan that includes the required principles for the Code of Conduct begins on page P-16.
+An example of a procurement plan that includes the required principles for the Code of Conduct begins on page P-20.